opencooking/opencooking.github.io/README.md

 - All recipes are to be added into the yaml files (_data/*.yml) and follow the standard schema
 - Language of this repository is German, fork it if you want to translate
+- Photos should be kept small and to a minimum, it's not a food blog

 ### Tags